Dental Negligence Compensation Claims

 If you find yourself in need of dental treatment in this day and age it can be an expensive process.
 As a result it is not unreasonable to expect the best treatment available.
 However, unfortunately this is not always the case and dental surgeons from time to time will make mistakes.
 If this happens to you then you may be entitled to make a dental negligence compensation claim.

 Even though dentists undertake different training than doctors they are still regarded as being on a par with surgeons.
 This means they can join both the Royal College of Surgeons of England and Royal College of Surgeons Edinburgh.
 Increasing numbers of dentists are now qualifying as surgeons and registering with both the General Medical Council and General Dental Council.
 The main reason for this is that it gives them the opportunity to carry out lucrative facial surgery.
 Obviously with more dentists now performing surgery it increases the possibility of dental malpractice.
+Get in touch with our team at Tylers to learn more about claims for medical negligence involving dental practice.

 What is Classed as Dental Negligence